Though you might not always realize it, your mattress is actually a really big part of your life.

 According to a 2015 report by the Bureau of Labor statistics, the average American over 15 spends almost 66 minutes each day doing nothing but cleaning (that’s 400 hours per year)!

-How Often Should You Clean A Mattress?
+How Often to Clean A Mattress?

-Why Your Mattress Needs Cleaning
+Why Is Cleaning Your Mattress Necessary?

-Although that old urban legend about your mattress doubling in weight every 10 years is a pretty big exaggeration, dead skin flakes and the dust mites that eat them do tend to take up residency in most innerspring mattresses.
+Although that old urban legend about your mattress doubling in weight every 10 years is a pretty big exaggeration, dead skin flakes and the dust mites that eat them tend to take up residency in most innerspring mattresses.

 According to Ohio State University, the average used mattress can have anywhere from 100,000 to 10 million dust mites living inside it.